4W4I5/Semester-7-Notes/Blockchain/Sessional 2 Prep/Sessional 2 Prep Notes.md

 		- Account address has its own context for every network, value from one network does not work in the other
 # Lecture 7-B: Ganache (Local TestNet)
 ## Ganache
-- Trivia
+- ### Trivia
-	- Ganache GUI listens at port 7545, CLI at port 8545
+	- Ganache GUI uses port 7545; CLI uses port 8545.
-- Advantages
+- ### Advantages
-	- No need to obtain test ether; you "award" yourself mining rewards that you can use for testing
+	- No need for test ether; you can self-award mining rewards for testing.
-	- When deploy contract on Ethereum blockchain, we pay gas.
-It is best to test contract locally without any fee, and when the contract is ready then we deploy it the main ethereum.
+	- Test contracts locally without gas fees before deploying to the Ethereum mainnet.
-	- Uploading work to both ethereum and test networks takes time.
-This means that we need to wait for our contracts to deploy on the chain before testing them, which can be avoided with a local blockchain set up with Ganache.
-No other users, just you
+	- Avoid delays in contract deployment by using a local Ganache setup with no other users.
-	- No other contracts, just the ones you deploy after you launch it
+	- Only your contracts are present, simplifying the testing process.
-- Disadvantages
+- ### Disadvantages
-	- Having no other users means that it doesn't behave the same as a public blockchain.
-There's no competition for transaction space or sequencing of transactions.
+	- No other users means it doesn't replicate public blockchain behavior; no competition for transaction space.
-	- No miners other than you means that mining is more predictable; therefore, you can't test some scenarios that occur on a public blockchain.
+	- Predictable mining lacks scenarios found on a public blockchain.
-	- Having no other contracts means you have to deploy everything that you want to test, including dependencies and contract libraries.
+	- You must deploy all contracts and dependencies for testing, as no others are available.
 # Lecture 7-C: Smart Contracts
 ## Boilerplate